 Morning Glory (1933) Director: Lowell Sherman

 Morning Glory is an excellent film starring Katharine Hepburn, Douglas Fairbanks, Jr., and Adolphe Menjou.
-The whimsical music is composed by the brilliant Max Steiner.
-The film was derived from a yet-to-be-staged play of the same name by Zoe Akins.
+The whimsical score for the film was composed by the brilliant Max Steiner.
+The plot was derived from a then-yet-to-be-staged play of the same name by Zoe Akins.

 The film is only Katharine’s third movie, garnering her an Academy Award for Best Actress, her first of four.
 It was an RKO production.